 Students are strongly urged to choose the balance of their MDST courses according to an individual plan of study.
 Students should consider the broad range of topics relevant to a full understanding of media studies: media aesthetics (rhetoric and the shape of argument in media, formal analysis, media criticism, and theory of a specific medium); the history of media (film, photography, television, digital, and print media); the individual experience of media (psychology and sociology); the social experience and effects of media (political science and government, law, or public policy, ethics, anthropology, and sociology); and the economics and business of media.

 All courses listed in the catalog are not offered every semester and faculty often offer new courses under the mnemonics of MDST 3559 and MDST 4559.
 The topics of these new courses are listed in the schedule of classes for the particular term they are offered.
 Students should realize that these new courses may be one-time offerings and plan accordingly.
 Students may take new topics of MDST 3559 and MDST 4559 as long as the topic is not the same as one previously taken.
 Students may also take multiple sections of any topics course, as long as the topics are not the same.
-Click here to view course offerings for spring 2021.
+Click here to view course offerings for Fall 2021.

 The links at the left will take you to the offerings for the current semester and also to our course descriptions page.
 The course descriptions page lists a description for each course in the permanent catalog and those MDST 3559 and MDST 4559 topics offered in the current semester.